ellostu/selfhosting-nextcloud-photoprism/README.md

     MYSQL_USER=nextcloud_user
     MYSQL_PASSWORD=your_nextcloud_db_password
     ```
-    *Adjust variable names and values according to your actual configuration and the requirements of your `docker-compose.yml` files.*
+    *Adjust variable names and values to match your specific `docker-compose.yml` configurations and security best practices.*

 3.  **Shared Volume Configuration:**
-    In your `docker-compose.yml` files, ensure that the folder where your actual photos are stored is mounted as a volume in **both** the Nextcloud and PhotoPrism services.
+    Ensure the absolute path to your media files on the host system (e.g., `/home/syncthing_user/sync_data/celular_fotos/fotos/ALL_PHOTOS`) is consistently mounted as a volume in both Nextcloud and PhotoPrism's `docker-compose.yml` files.
+This establishes the shared data layer.

     **Example in `photoprism/docker-compose.yml` (within the `volumes` section of the `photoprism` service):**
     ```yaml
     volumes:
-      - /your/photos/path:/photoprism/originals # Path to your photos
+      - /home/syncthing_user/sync_data/celular_fotos/fotos/ALL_PHOTOS:/photoprism/originals # Host path to your photos
       # ... other PhotoPrism volumes
     ```

     **Example in `nextcloud/docker-compose.yml` (within the `volumes` section of the `app` or `nextcloud` service):**
     ```yaml
     volumes:
-      - /your/photos/path:/var/www/html/data/YOUR_USERNAME/files/Photos # Example mounting for a specific user
+      - /home/syncthing_user/sync_data/celular_fotos/fotos/ALL_PHOTOS:/var/www/html/data/YOUR_USERNAME/files/Photos # Host path mapped for a specific Nextcloud user
-      # OR, if mapping the folder directly to Nextcloud's data:
+      # OR, for external storage configuration:
-      # - /your/photos/path:/var/www/html/data/user/files/Photos
+      # - /home/syncthing_user/sync_data/celular_fotos/fotos/ALL_PHOTOS:/mnt/external_photos
       # ... other Nextcloud volumes
     ```
-    *Adjust the path `/var/www/html/data/YOUR_USERNAME/files/Photos` to reflect how you've configured Nextcloud to access this folder.
-It might differ depending on your version or "External Storages" configuration.*
+    *Note: The exact path within the Nextcloud container (`/var/www/html/data/...`) depends on your Nextcloud setup (e.g., direct user folder mount or external storage configuration).*

 4.  **Start the Services:**
-    Navigate to each service folder and start them:
+    Navigate to each service directory and launch the containers.
+Using `--pull always` ensures the latest images are used, and `--wait` (if available on your Docker Compose version) enhances deployment reliability by waiting for services to be healthy.

     ```bash
     cd photoprism
-    docker compose up --build --pull always --wait cd ../nextcloud
+    docker compose up -d --build --pull always --wait cd ../nextcloud
-    docker compose up --build --pull always --waitd
+    docker compose up -d --build --pull always --wait
     ```

-5.  **Post-Installation Configuration:**
+5.  **Post-Installation & Access:**
-    * Access the web interfaces of Nextcloud and PhotoPrism through their configured ports (e.g., `http://your_ip:8080` for Nextcloud and `http://your_ip:2342` for PhotoPrism).
+    * Access the web interfaces of Nextcloud and PhotoPrism via their configured ports (e.g., `http://your_server_ip:8080` for Nextcloud and `http://your_server_ip:2342` for PhotoPrism).
-    * Follow the instructions for initial setup (admin user creation, database connection, etc.).
+    * Complete any initial setup steps (e.g., admin user creation, database connection verification).
-    * In PhotoPrism, start the indexing process to discover your photos.
+    * Initiate indexing in PhotoPrism to discover and catalog your media files.

 ---

 ## 🔧 Utility Scripts

-This project includes auxiliary scripts to address common challenges in managing large media collections:
+This project includes auxiliary scripts developed to address specific operational and data management challenges:

 * **`photoprism/fix_image_extensions.sh`**:
     * **Purpose:** To tackle real-world data challenges, I've included `fix_image_extensions.sh`.
-This script was developed to resolve issues with mismatched file extensions and metadata, a common hurdle when integrating photos from external sources like Google Takeout.
+This script was developed to resolve issues with mismatched file extensions and internal metadata (e.g., a `.HEIC` file internally identified as `image/jpeg`), a common hurdle when integrating photo collections from external sources like Google Takeout.
-    * **Demonstrates:** Ability to diagnose and solve metadata/file format problems, and automation of data management tasks.
-    * **Adittional info:** You may need to change something according to the file types.
-Also, if you don`t have this kind of issue, feel free to not use this script at all or delete it.
+    * **Demonstrates:** Proactive problem-solving, data quality assurance, and the ability to automate complex data correction tasks using shell scripting and `ExifTool`.

 ---

+## 🎯 What This Project Demonstrates

+This project showcases a robust set of practical skills and expertise in cloud infrastructure, data management, and operational excellence, highly relevant for roles at Ericsson:

+* **Containerization & Orchestration (Docker & Docker Compose):** Proficiently designed, configured, and managed complex, multi-service containerized environments.
+Demonstrated expertise in `docker-compose` for robust deployment, service isolation, and maintaining consistent application states, adhering to **Infrastructure as Code (IaC)** principles.
+* **Linux System Administration:** Applied strong command-line and system management skills for secure file handling, precise volume management, and optimized resource utilization on a Linux server.
+Experience with **UFW firewall configuration** for network security.
+* **Self-Hosting & Open-Source Solutions:** Successfully planned, implemented, and maintained critical open-source applications (Nextcloud, PhotoPrism), showcasing end-to-end ownership of infrastructure and software lifecycle.
+* **Complex System Integration & Networking:** Seamlessly integrated disparate applications (Nextcloud and PhotoPrism) via host-level volume mounts, establishing efficient data pipelines.
+Gained hands-on experience with **Nginx as a reverse proxy** for secure and efficient application exposure, understanding fundamental networking concepts within a Dockerized environment.
+* **Database Management & Performance (MariaDB/PostgreSQL):** Configured and troubleshoot relational databases, including specific **MariaDB optimization flags** and initial database initialization, highlighting an understanding of database reliability and performance.
+* **Operational Excellence & Reliability:** Implemented strategies for service resilience (e.g., `restart: always`, and ideally Docker healthchecks) to ensure high availability and automatic recovery, demonstrating a focus on service reliability and uptime.
+* **Advanced Problem-Solving & Data Integrity:**
+    * **Proactive Diagnostics:** Demonstrated the ability to systematically diagnose intricate infrastructure issues (e.g., `connection refused` errors, database initialization failures, `WARN index` inconsistencies) and iteratively apply solutions.
+    * **Data Quality Automation:** Developed custom shell scripts leveraging tools like `ExifTool` to automate the detection and correction of critical data integrity issues (e.g., mismatched file extensions/metadata), a common challenge in large-scale data ingestion.
+This highlights a commitment to data quality and efficiency.
+* **Security & Privacy Best Practices:** Implemented secure credential management via `.env` files and `gitignore`, emphasizing a strong commitment to data privacy and operational security.

 ---

-## 🎯 What This Project Demonstrates

-This project showcases a robust set of practical skills and expertise in cloud infrastructure and data management:

-* **Containerization & Orchestration (Docker & Docker Compose):** Proficiently designed, configured, and managed complex, multi-service environments, ensuring efficient deployment and scalability.
-* **Linux System Administration:** Applied strong command-line and system management skills for file handling, permissions, robust volume mounting, and resource optimization on a Linux server.
-* **Self-Hosting & Open-Source Solutions:** Successfully planned, implemented, and maintained critical open-source applications (Nextcloud, PhotoPrism) for private cloud and media management, emphasizing user data control.
-* **Complex System Integration:** Seamlessly integrated disparate applications (Nextcloud and PhotoPrism) to share a single media dataset via host-level volume mounts, optimizing storage and workflow efficiency.
-* **Robust Data Management:** Demonstrated capability in handling and securing large volumes of media data efficiently, ensuring data integrity and accessibility across services.
-* **Security & Privacy Best Practices:** Implemented self-controlled infrastructure with a strong focus on data privacy and security, including the secure handling of sensitive credentials via environment variables.
-* **Advanced Problem-Solving & Scripting:**
-    * **Proactive Issue Resolution:** Identified and systematically resolved complex infrastructure challenges, including **database performance tuning for MariaDB** and **web server configuration intricacies with Nginx** (and potential experience with Caddy if applicable).
-    * **Data Integrity & Automation:** Developed and deployed custom shell scripts (e.g., `fix_image_extensions.sh`) utilizing tools like **ExifTool** to diagnose and programmatically correct real-world data issues such as inconsistent metadata and file extensions from third-party sources (e.g., Google Takeout).
-This highlights initiative in automating solutions for data quality.
+### 💡 Future Enhancements (Demonstrating Continuous Learning & Proactiveness)

+* **Automated HTTPS**: Integrate a Certbot container (e.g., with Nginx) for automatic TLS certificate management using Let's Encrypt.
+* **Centralized Logging**: Implement a logging solution (e.g., ELK stack or Grafana Loki) for consolidated log aggregation and analysis.
+* **Monitoring & Alerting**: Integrate Prometheus and Grafana to monitor container health, resource utilization, and application-specific metrics.
+* **Automated Backups**: Develop robust, scheduled backup routines for application data and databases.
+* **CI/CD Pipeline**: Automate deployment and updates of the Docker Compose services using a simple CI/CD pipeline (e.g., GitHub Actions).
+* **Advanced Networking**: Implement custom Docker bridge networks or explore overlay networks for multi-host deployments.
+* **Upgrade to Kubernetes**: (For highly ambitious candidates) Migrate the Docker Compose setup to a Kubernetes cluster to demonstrate orchestration at scale.